 CPE Questions and Answers

-- Your license was reinstated between July 1, 2016 and December 31, 2016 and are currently holding an active renewed 2017 license.
-(Please note: Credits reported and used to reinstate may not be used again, and may not be carried over.)
+- Your license was reinstated between July 1, 2017 and December 31, 2017 and are currently holding an active renewed 2017 license.

 - You hold a registered certificate.
 (Lookup your status if unsure)

 - Your initial license was issued between July 1, 2017 and December 31, 2018.

 - Your license was reinstated between January 1, 2018 and December 31, 2018.